-"It was natural from the very beginning to think about how we preserve birds," said Bell's Scientific Director and curator of plants, George Weiblen.
+"It was a natural from the very beginning to thing about how we preserve birds," said Bell's Scientific Director and curator of plants, George Weiblen.

-Weiblen says planning for the future is far more cost effective before a building is built, rather than trying to address the issue retroactively.
+Weiblen says planning for the feature is far more cost effective before a building is built, rather than trying to address the issue retroactively.

 The glass is manufactured in Owatonna, screen printed with lines and dots so that birds will see a surface in front of them, not the sky reflected in the glass.